AlekseyKorzun/timeinterval-php/README.md

 The problem with using NOW() (and other identical methods) that the query will always be dynamic, which means that there will be no cache record within the database.

-This class allows you to create a smart intervals for current time allowing you to perform same look ups for specific intervals per multiple requests.
+This class allows you to create a static time intervals so you can perform same NOW() based look-ups per multiple requests.

 Usage
 -----